2026 Daytona 500 props, odds, bets, picks, predictions: NASCAR experts backing Ty Gibbs

 Phil Bobbitt and Steve Greco revealed their picks for Sunday's Daytona 500 2026 at Daytona International Speedway

 The 2026 NASCAR Cup Series kicks off on Sunday at Daytona International Speedway with the 68th running of the Daytona 500.
-Joey Logano is the +1000 favorite (risk $100 to win $1000) at FanDuel Sportsbook, with Ryan Blaney close behind at +1100.
-Other 2026 Daytona 500 contenders of note include Denny Hamlin (+1300 and pole sitter Kyle Busch, Chase Elliott and Austin Cindric, all at +1400.
+Joey Logano is the +1000 co-favorite (risk $100 to win $1000) along with pole sitter Kyle Busch at FanDuel Sportsbook, with Ryan Blaney close behind at +1100 and Chase Elliott at +1200.
+Other 2026 Daytona 500 contenders of note include Denny Hamlin and back-to-back winner William Byron, both at +1300.
+Byron is seeking to become the first driver to three-peat the race.

-William Byron, who is seeking his third consecutive Daytona 500 victory, is +1600.
-Sunday's 'Great American Race' is set to begin at 2:30 p.m.
+Austin Cindric (+1400) and defending NASCAR champion Kyle Larson (+1700) are the only other drivers inside of +2000.
+Sunday's 'Great American Race' is set to begin at 1:30 p.m.
 ET.
 Before entering any 2026 Daytona 500 props or NASCAR parlay picks, be sure to see what elite expert auto racing handicappers Phil Bobbitt and Steve Greco have to say.

 Bobbitt and Greco built a predictive engine that consistently beats the books.
 They find huge value and aren't afraid of volume.
 Over the past four-plus years, their followers are up more than $28,000 on $100 NASCAR betting plays.
 In 2024, they nailed seven outright winners in the Cup Series, returning nearly seven units for a 25.7% ROI.